Complaints procedure & data protection at Wildbore Vetstop

 When – the date that the problem occurred

 Who – which staff were involved

 - What you are hoping for as an outcome

-Complaints should be addressed to Kathryn Headland who is the Complaints Manager at Wildbore Vetstop, Turner Road, Worksop, Notts, S81 7AE
+Complaints should be addressed to the Complaints Department at Wildbore Vetstop, Turner Road, Worksop, Notts, S81 7AE

 What we will do

 We will acknowledge your complaint within five working days, telling you who is dealing with your complaint and when you can expect to receive a reply.
 In most cases we hope to give you a full reply within fifteen working days but if it is going to take longer, we will get in touch with you to let you know what is happening.
 We will then be in a position to offer you an explanation, and/or the results of our investigation.

 When we look into your complaint, we will aim to:

 - Find out what happened and what went wrong.